newjersey/navigator.business.nj.gov/content/src/license-calendar-events/cosmetology.md

 previewType: renewal
 licenseName: Cosmetology and Hairstyling-Shop
 urlSlug: cosmetology
-expirationEventDisplayName: Cosmetology Shop Renewal
+expirationEventDisplayName: Cosmetology Shop License Expiration
-renewalEventDisplayName: Cosmetology Shop Renewal Deadline
+renewalEventDisplayName: Cosmetology Shop License Renewal Deadline
 disclaimerText: You can renew your license 60 days before it expires and up to 30 days after expiration.
-If you fail to renew your license at this point, your license will be suspended and you won't be able to provide your licensed services.
+If you fail to renew your license at this point, your license will expire, and you won't be able to provide your licensed services.
 summaryDescriptionMd: Your cosmetology shop license will expire every two years on the even-numbered year.